 Get the right platform

-You should only build the things you need and integrate with existing technologies where they exist.
-Platforms like Salesforce, Xero provide excellent integrations for CRM and financial controls.
+You should only build the things you need and integrate them with existing technologies where they exist.
+Platforms like Salesforce, and Xero provide excellent integrations for CRM and financial controls.

 Of course, there is a lot more to setting up and running an online pharmacy business than I can fit onto one page.
 Above all, you can learn from others, identify their mistakes and do it better.
 Get it right, and you could find yourself in line for a decent slice of the growing online pie.